 The school holidays in Kenya take place in April, August, November and December, so during this time more of the work will focus on the drop-in centres.
 Here volunteers work with children aged from 5 up to teenagers.

-You can join the School Sports project in Kenya for two or three weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
-Although you will gain a valuable cultural insight and work intensely within the local community, please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+You can join the School Sports project in Kenya for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.